pclus/pclus.github.io/_pages/about.md

 - Complex systems

 # Previous positions

+From 2021 to 2022 I worked as a postdoc researcher at the [Dynamical Systems Biology Lab](https://www.upf.edu/web/dsb) from Universitat Pompeu Fabra as part of the [Neurotwin consortium](https://www.neurotwin.eu).

 From 2019 to 2021 I worked as a postdoc researcher at the Physics Department of Universitat Politècnica de Catalunya with [Romualdo Pastor-Satorras](http://www-fen.upc.es/~romu/).